 The Faculty runs a very busy and varied programme of activities, including the biennial whole school production, which brings together the Performing Arts and Visual Arts faculties.
 Instrumental ensembles include Jazz Band and Orchestra, as well as many jazz, pop and rock groups.
 There is a strong choral tradition at John Mason School and our Junior Choir have been chosen to be the ‘featured choir’ at Wembley Arena for Voice in a Million, performing a solo item in front of thousands.
 Students have the opportunity to perform at a number of different external venues, in addition to the popular termly school concerts, which are always a treat to hear.
 John Mason students have recently performed at the Royal Albert Hall, Dorchester Abbey, and the Sheldonian Theatre, Oxford.
 Collaborative concerts with artists such as the Kings’ Singers, Chamber Choir of London, and the London Mozart Players, have offered our musicians the most fantastic experiences of performance to a professional standard, and many say that these will be among their most cherished memories from their time in the school.

-Whatever your experience or aspirations, we hope that John Mason Music Department will have something to offer you, and look forward to have you joining us.
+Whatever your experience or aspirations, we hope that John Mason Music faculty will have something to offer you, and look forward to have you joining us.